 The Trump Approach

-Transitioning away from fossil fuels runs contrary to the promises candidate Trump made on the campaign trail to increase American fossil fuel production in order to bring down gasoline prices, which he said would in turn reduce inflation.The IEA states that another essential leg is the tripling of renewable capacity by accelerating the deployment of low-emissions technologies over the next five years.
+Transitioning away from fossil fuels runs contrary to the promises that candidate Trump made on the campaign trail to increase U.S. fossil fuel production in order to bring down gasoline prices, which he said would in turn reduce inflation.The IEA states that another essential leg is the tripling of renewable capacity by accelerating the deployment of low-emissions technologies over the next five years.

-That objective also runs contrary to Trump administration policies that have deemphasized renewable energy sources such as windmills and solar farms.
+That objective also runs contrary to Trump administration policies that have de-emphasized renewable energy sources such as windmills and solar farms.

-Trump also eliminated the so-called EV mandate.
+Trump also eliminated the so-called electric vehicle mandate.

 In early 2024, the Biden administration placed a temporary moratorium on pending LNG export terminals.